waynegm/OpendTect-Plugin-Docs/external_attributes/LPA_Smooth.md

 __Script: ex_lpa_smooth.py__

 ## Description
 This Python [../plugins/ExternalAttrib] script can be used to filter noise while preserving steep dips.
-A region of data around each sample location is fitted by a second order 3D polynomial using gaussian weighted least squares.
+A region of data around each sample location is approximated by a second order 3D polynomial using gaussian weighted least squares.

 The approximation has the following form: